-For further information please refer to the Disability Services for Reasonable Accommodations Policy posted on the College Website at www.secon.edu.
+For further information please refer to the Disability Services for Reasonable

+Accommodations Policy located on the college website, www.secon.edu.

 CAMPUS SECURITY ACT/TITLE IX

 An Advisory Committee on Campus Safety was established in January 1991 as required by Title II of Public Law 101-542 Crime Awareness and Campus Security Act of 1990.
 The composition of the committee consisting of students, faculty, administrative staff, and security of the medical center in compliance with this law.
 The Committee's role is to develop policies, regulations, and protocols for the prevention of campus crime, resulting in a safe environment for students, faculty, and staff.